Polleke (cat): Scientific analysis

+In 2024, more than a century after Polleke was discovered in 1906, researchers carried out a programme of scientific analysis using historical photographs, computed tomography (CT) scanning and radiocarbon dating.
+The remains were compared with a 1906 glass negative photograph taken shortly after the discovery, confirming that they were the same specimen.

+Radiocarbon dating conducted by Archeoplan ECO and the Centre for Isotope Research at the University of Groningen dated the cat to approximately 1440–1460 with greater than 95 per cent probability.
+The results placed Polleke in the same period as the construction of the section of the Grote Kerk where it had been discovered.

+CT scans performed at Amsterdam University Medical Center showed that the cat's body was complete and that none of its bones had been fractured.
+Researchers estimated that it had died between one and seven years of age.
+Examination of the claws and teeth found no unusual wear, suggesting that the animal had not attempted to scratch or bite its way out of the wall.
+The analysis was unable to determine the cat's sex, coat colour or cause of death.

 Ritual significance

 Historians believe the cat was used as a building sacrifice—an old ritual in which animals or objects were embedded in buildings to ward off evil.
 According to the director of the church, Marieke Wiegel, it is unlikely the cat was entombed alive, as its posture and condition show no signs of struggle.
-The practice is linked to medieval beliefs in which cats were associated with the devil, and sealing one in a wall symbolized protection against evil.
+The practice is linked to medieval beliefs in which cats were associated with the devil, and sealing one in a wall symbolised protection against evil.

 Naming contest

-In 2025, the church organized a naming contest involving schoolchildren from Breda.
+In 2025, the church organised a naming contest involving school children from Breda.
 Out of 847 entries, the name Polleke was chosen.
-The winning submission came from a 12-year-old student who was inspired by John II, Lord of Polanen, a 14th-century nobleman associated with the founding of the Grote Kerk.
+The winning submission came from a 12-year-old student, who was inspired by John II, Lord of Polanen, a 14th-century nobleman associated with the founding of the Grote Kerk.
 The name also reflects the Flemish heritage of the church's original builders and has a gender-neutral quality in Dutch, appropriate given the unknown sex of the cat.